-- Locate and double-click on the required script and select the 'Test > Testpoints' page or - Click on in the window Toolbar, select the Package in which to create a new script, and select the 'Test > Testpoints' page
+- Locate and double-click on the required script and select the 'Test > Testpoints' page or - Click on \ in the window Toolbar, select the Package in which to create a new script, and select the 'Test > Testpoints' page

-Ribbon Code > Configure > Analyzer > Edit Analyzer Scripts Execute > Run > Analyzer Context Menu Project Browser Right-click on Package Execution Analyzer Keyboard Shortcuts Shift+F12
+Ribbon Develop > Preferences > Analyzer > Edit Analyzer Scripts

-Options
+Execute > Tools > Analyzer Keyboard Shortcuts Shift+F12

 Option Description Output You can select from two options: 'Screen' (the default) - The output is directed to the 'Testpoints' tab of the System Output window 'File' - The output is directed to file Folder Enter the folder to use for Testpoint log files.
 Filename Enter the name to use for the Testpoint log files.
 Overwrite When this option is selected, the file specified is overwritten each time a Testpoint run is performed.

 Auto Number When this option is selected, the Testpoint output is composed of the filename you specify and the number of the Test run; each time you perform a Test run the number is incremented.
 Prefix trace output with function When this option is selected, any trace statements executed during the Testpoint run are prefixed with the current function call.